tuesday, april 28th — kitchen, 10:22 p.m.

 Why this exists

-a margin note from her
+a note from kyle

 Cooking is the language we kept speaking when life got busy.
 I'd send her a voice note about a gummy crumb at 11 p.m.; she'd send back a photo of her starter at 7 a.m.
 We have made each other better bakers.
 More to the point, we have made each other.